DomiKamu/OhmerPrems/README.md

 ![](docs/modules/6OP-DX/_img/mainV2.png)

 The _6OP-DX_ synth voice module is not yet included in the OhmerPrem plugin v2.6.13, but why?
 - Some MacBook users continue to suffer about missing panel SVG textures with some combined zoom levels & UI scale factors.
 This concern all large modules, not only 6OP-DX, surely a **graphic renderer issue in VCV Rack 2 v2.6.6**.
+Be sure to set **UI Scale** (from View menu) factor to **Auto** or **100%** for best results!
 - This synth voice module doesn't output sound at the moment, because PM synthesis part is not yet developed.
 Please consider I have a lot of features to implement first, prior sound output, like envelope generators, internal LFO, matrix modulation, and so on!

 6OP-DX is scheduled for future stable release v2.6.15, **but no given delay at the moment**.
 Please apologize again for this important delay!